goldshtn/linux-tracing-workshop/README.md

 - - -

-#### SRECon Europe 2016
+#### StatsCraft 2016

-At SRECon Europe 2016, you can use a pre-provisioned Strigo environment, which provisions EC2 instances automatically for you.
+At StatsCraft 2016, you can use a pre-provisioned Strigo environment, which provisions EC2 instances automatically for you.
 Follow these instructions to launch your instance:

 1. [Log in to Strigo](https://s.sashag.net/sreconbpf) -- the email address you provide is not verified, so you don't have to sign up with your real identity if you don't want to
 1. Enter the classroom token (four characters) provided by the instructor